-We are committed to ensure that everyone working with or for Hymans Robertson is treated fairly and equally and has the same experience and opportunities.
+We are committed to ensure that everyone working with or for Hymans Robertson is treated fairly, equally and equitably.
+We work to foster a culture of belonging.
 This commitment is set out in full in our Diversity Equity and Inclusion policy.

 Our goal is for Hymans Robertson to better reflect and represent the wider UK population as far as possible.
 To us, this is quite simply the right thing to do for many reasons and we care deeply about achieving this goal.

 For our 100th birthday we've been focusing on themes that tie in with our purpose of 'Together, building better futures'.
-You can re-watch our D&I webinar replays and read our D&I vision below.
+You can re-watch our DEI webinar replays and read our DEI vision below.

 Like many businesses across the UK, we found women were under-represented at a senior level in the firm.
 We have been, and continue to, work hard to improve this gender balance through reciprocal mentoring, flexible working practices, technology to support agile working and support for those returning from maternity and shared parental leave.
 We’re pleased to report that women now represent 35% of our partners.
 Our work is far from finished however, and we continue to challenge unconscious bias and out-dated perceptions of work and career paths to increase the number of women progressing to the top level in our firm.

 You can find out more about how we are tackling the gender pay gap here.